El Questro in the Kimberley's in Western Australia

 heart of the El Questro Wilderness Park.
 There are two distinctly

-are within close proximity to El Questro activities, giving campers
+Each are within close proximity to El Questro activities, giving

-prime access to the area’s largely unexplored wilderness.
-Pitch
+campers prime access to the area’s largely unexplored wilderness.

-your tent at "Black Cockatoo", an area centrally located to the
+Pitch your tent at "Black Cockatoo", an area centrally located

-guest showers, bathrooms and the Station Store.
-Meet and mix with
+to the guest showers, bathrooms and the Station Store.
+Meet

-you can choose from a selection of private Riverside campsites
+Road.
+Alternatively, you can choose from a selection of private

-are approximately a 10-minute drive from the central facilities
+fashion.
+These sites are approximately a 10-minute drive from

 Dogs